-As I’m created content for my Drumming for Birth course , I had one of those beautiful “aha” moments while explaining how to choose a drum.
-You know those times when you suddenly realize just how much expertise you’ve accumulated?
+As I created the content for my Drumming for Birth course, I had one of those beautiful “aha” moments while explaining how to choose a drum.
+You know those times when you suddenly realise just how much expertise you’ve accumulated, but you did not know until you stopped to reflect on it ?
 As someone with ADHD, one of my superpowers is the ability to hyperfocus on subjects that fascinate me – and drums have certainly been one of those subjects!

-I own 25 drums, 7 of which I made myself with 3 different people.
-I’m going to tell you about the categories, the pros and cons of each, and how much drums cost to buy, including some real unexpected bargains, and what to avoid.
+At the time of writing this, I own over 25 drums.
+I’m going to tell you about the categories, the pros and cons of each, and how much a drum cost to buy, including some real unexpected bargains.
+I’m also going to tell you about what to avoid.

-For my work I use frame drums with a handle, the kind that is played by hitting it with a soft beater rather than by the hand.
+In my work I use frame drums with a handle, the kind that is played by hitting it with a soft beater.

-Frame drums come into 2 main categories: the ones that are made of animal skin (known as hide), and ones that are made of synthetic skin (plastic material, or fabric).
+Frame drums come into 2 main categories: the ones that are made of animal skin (known as hide), and ones that are made of synthetic skin (plastic material, or sometimes canvas type fabric).

 Size matters: the bigger the drum, the deeper the sound.
 As a rule of thumb, I would suggest you start with something no smaller than 14 or 16 inches for a good sound.
 Tiny drums do not usually sound great.
 Really big drums (20 inches and above) have a beautiful deep sound by they can be unwieldy to carry and hold.